sayantan16/Agent_Fabric/KNOWLEDGE_BASE.md

 2. Input compatibility - Can it handle the expected input format?
 3. Output compatibility - Does it produce the required output format?
 4. Tool availability - Does it have the necessary tools?

+ANALYSIS RULES:
+1. Score 0.9-1.0: Agent is SPECIFICALLY designed for this exact task (has right tools, clear use case match)
+2. Score 0.6-0.8: Agent has SOME relevant capabilities but needs adaptation
+3. Score 0.3-0.5: Agent MIGHT work with major modifications
+4. Score 0.0-0.2: Agent is NOT suitable at all

+CRITICAL: If an agent description mentions "generic" or "general" - be VERY skeptical.
+Generic agents should only get high scores if they have the EXACT tools needed.

 OUTPUT FORMAT - Respond with valid JSON:
 {{